ArdaAras/i94-ssot-data-warehouse/README.md

 * Some of the columns that are by no means helpful for the scope of the project are also removed.
 * Only US-related data in the temperatures data are used within the project.
 The temperature data remaining are averaged and grouped by city.

-*Note: See the data exploration and cleaning section for further details.*

 ## Data dictionary

 TODO: Shall be inserted here as a table